Madin Sahib

-(Madeen Sahab or Madin Saeb) is an old mosque located near Nowshohar, Srinagar, in Kashmir.
-The other neighborhoods close to it would be Bagh-e-Ali Mardan Khan and Saz Ghar Poor.
+The Madin Sahib Mosque, also known as the Madeen Sahab Masjid and the Madin Saeb Masjid, is a former mosque, now in partial ruins, located in the Zadibal area of Srinagar, in the union territory of Jammu and Kashmir, India.
+The mosque is listed as a State-protected monument.

+History

-Madin Sahib Masjid was built by Sultan Zain-ul-Abideen (Budshah) in 1448.
-He named it after his teacher Syed Mohammad Madani, who is also buried to the left of the Masjid.
+The Madin Sahib Mosque was built by Sultan Zain-ul-Abideen in 1448.
+He named it after his teacher, Syed Mohammad Madani, who is also buried to the left of the mosque.
 Syed Mohammad Madani became Madin Saeb for Kashmiris.

-Syed Madani came from Madeenah to India with Timur in 1398.
+Syed Madani came from Medina to India with Timur in 1398.
 He was sent to Kashmir as Timur's envoy to Sultan Sikander.
 Madin Sahib liked Kashmir so much that he decided to stay.
 He initially stayed in Rainawari after becoming a disciple of Syed Mohammad Hamadani.
 He later on moved close to Badshah's Capital Nowshahar, where Budshah built him the Khankhah.
 He died on 11 Rajab 849 (13 October 1445).
 Khwaja Baha-Ud-Din (Ganj-Bakhash) lead his funeral prayer.

+Following a dispute between Sunni and Shia Muslims over ownership of the mosque, the mosque was locked in 2002.

+Architecture

-The tile work at Madin Saeb is considered one of the unique examples of this art and it is not seen anywhere else in Kashmir or Indian sub-continent for that matter.
+The tile work at the Madin Saeb Mosque is considered one of the unique examples of this art and it is not seen anywhere else in Kashmir or Indian sub-continent.